How to play the Accordion: Uniformity and the (non-)conservativity of the linear approximation of the {\lambda}-calculus (extended version): Preliminaries

-We give a brief presentation of the 001-infinitary λ-calculus.
+We give a brief presentation of the 001-infinitary λ-calculus (and of its extension with an \enquote{undefined} term $\bot$ and corresponding rewriting rules, which is a usual construction).
 A more detailed exposition and a general account of infinitary λ-calculi can be found in \cite{CerdaPhD,BarendregtManzonetto22}.
-From now on, we fix a countable set $\Vars$ of variables.